I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "You and your icky relationship!
 I don't live under a rock you know and I won't have one my babies subjected to your filth!"
 DNAmy declared.

 "Kimmie, you're trying to reason with a woman who can splice genes and create her own animals, yet she's not filthy rich.
 Obviously, she's not all there, so don't try to argue," Shego informed her lover.
+She did not care about DNAmy's opinion of them.
+She just wanted to go back to sleep.

 "You didn't even want her.
-She told us that you threw her out," the redheaded hero pointed out.
+She told us that you threw her out," the hero pointed out.

 "Come get 'er then," Shego dared the scientist.
 She crouched down a little, as if she was going to get into a fighting stance.